zhaqenl/zhaqenl.github.io/en/src/excerpts.md

   that moves us in ways the conscious mind can only begin to imagine.

+- Trauma is perhaps the most avoided, ignored, belittled, denied, misunderstood, and untreated cause of human suffering.

 ##### Pooh-Bah, in Gilbert and Sullivan’s *The Mikado*